digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/implementing-ha.rst

 * The *Identity Provider (IDP)* is the authentication entity that provides the JWT token.
 The IDP is outside of the Daml solution but nevertheless a necessary component.
 Different organizations may use different IDPs for their participant nodes.

 ..
 NOTE::
-    We expect the synchronizer owner to implement additional business logic for managing the distributed application in both their participant node and trigger service nodes.
+    We expect the sync domain owner to implement additional business logic for managing the distributed application in both their participant node and trigger service nodes.

 Architecture for HA and Scaling
 *******************************